Tag Archive for: Green Future Networks

 Metering for Sustainable Networks

-Green Future Networks – Metering for Sustainable Networks v1.0
+Green Future Networks: Metering for Sustainable Networks v1.0

-This White Paper’s recommendations are:
+This publication’s recommendations are:

 • To identify and understand the behaviour of energy intensive or under-utilized parts of the network and in order to optimize and manage them in an energy efficient way it is recommended to deploy metering.
 Metering with more granular measurements will enable to check the energy performance of equipment in real time condition as well as to improve and promote the use of renewable energy source in a more optimized way.